 Articles of Organization vs. Operating Agreement

-Some states require that when you submit LLC articles of organization, you also submit what is known as an operating agreement.
-This is an LLC’s equivalent of articles of incorporation that lay out the directors and share authorization of a corporation.
-An operating agreement outlines how the decision-making and financial structure of your LLC is divided among your members.
+Some states require that when you submit LLC articles of organization, you also submit an operating agreement, or articles of operation.
+This is an LLC’s equivalent of articles of incorporation that lays out the directors and share authorization of a corporation.
+An operating agreement outlines how the decision-making and financial structure of your LLC are divided among your members.

 Elements of an operating agreement may include items such as:

 - How the company will continue if a member dies

 - How managers run the company and what their rights and responsibilities are

 - How the LLC divides profits and losses